Approved Treatments for Hemophilia

 Xyntha

-Xyntha (moroctocog alfa) is a recombinant or man-made clotting factor therapy approved to treat and prevent bleeds in people with hemophilia A. The therapy, given intravenously or into the vein, works to restore normal blood clotting.
+Xyntha (moroctocog alfa) is a recombinant, or man-made, clotting factor replacement therapy approved to prevent and treat bleeds, including those occurring during surgery, in people with hemophilia A. The therapy is administered via an intravenous, or into-the-vein, injection.

 Learn more